^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of systemic hypertension is based on data from several blood pressure measurements with indices ranging from 140/90 mm Hg.
-Art.
-And higher.
+The diagnosis of systemic hypertension is made on the basis of several blood pressure measurements with readings of 140/90 mm Hg and higher.

 Symptoms of hypertensive retinopathy

-Changes in the retina.
-The primary reaction of retinal arterioles in response to systemic hypertension is narrowing (vasoconstriction).
-However, the degree of narrowing depends on the replacement volume of fibrous tissue (involutional sclerosis).
-For this reason, hypertension narrowing in pure form is observed only in young people.
-In elderly patients, the degree of constriction is less because of the rigidity of the arterial wall due to involutional sclerosis.
-With prolonged hypertension, a small area of the internal hematoretinal barrier is disturbed with an increase in vascular permeability.
-The picture of the fundus in hypertensive retinopathy is characterized by the following symptoms.
+Retinal changes.
+The primary reaction of retinal arterioles to systemic hypertension is narrowing (vasoconstriction).
+However, the degree of narrowing depends on the volume of replacement by fibrous tissue (involutional sclerosis).
+For this reason, hypertensive narrowing in its pure form is observed only in young people.
+In elderly patients, the degree of narrowing is less due to the rigidity of the arterial wall caused by involutional sclerosis.
+With prolonged hypertension, small areas of the internal hematoretinal barrier are disrupted with increased vascular permeability.
+The fundus picture in hypertensive retinopathy is characterized by the following symptoms.

-The narrowing of the arteries can be localized or generalized.
-Ophthalmoscopic diagnosis of generalized narrowing is complicated, whereas the presence of local narrowing indicates a high probability of high blood pressure.
-Severe hypertension may be accompanied by obstruction of precapillary arterioles and the development of vata-like foci.
+Arterial stenosis may be local or generalized.
+Ophthalmoscopic diagnosis of generalized stenosis is difficult, while the presence of local stenosis indicates a high probability of elevated blood pressure.
+Severe hypertension may be accompanied by obstruction of precapillary arterioles and the development of cotton-wool foci.

-Sweating of the vessels leads to the appearance of hemorrhages in the form of "tongues of flame" and edema of the retina.
-With chronic edema of the retina, a solid exudate is deposited with the "star shape" around the fovea in the Henle layer.
+Vascular leakage leads to the appearance of "flame-shaped" hemorrhages and retinal edema.
+In chronic retinal edema, a hard exudate with a "star-shaped" shape is deposited around the fovea in the Henle layer.
 Edema of the optic disc is a manifestation of malignant hypertension.

-Arteriolosclerosis is represented by the thinning of the vascular wall, histologically characterized by the hyalinization of the intima, hypertrophy by media and hyperplasia of the endothelium.
-The most important clinical symptom is the changes in the arteriovenous crossovers (arteriovenous compression).
+Arteriolosclerosis is represented by thinning of the vascular wall, histologically characterized by hyalinization of the intima, hypertrophy of the media and hyperplasia of the endothelium.
+The most important clinical symptom is changes in the area of arteriovenous crossings (arteriovenous compression).
 However, this symptom does not always reflect the severity of hypertension, since it can exist before it for many years.
-Minor changes in the arteriovenous crossovers are observed in patients with involutional sclerosis in the absence of arterial hypertension.
+Minor changes in the area of arteriovenous crossings are observed in patients with involutional sclerosis in the absence of arterial hypertension.

 Diagnostic criteria for hypertensive retinopathy